By Simon Coleman, 1948 Co-founder, Actor, L&D Specialist.

 You walk into a meeting and instantly feel the weight of the day pressing down.
 Words tumble faster than your thoughts, you cut someone off abruptly, and fail to notice the subtle cues of the people around you.
 Most leaders know this moment, when their impact falters from the outset.
 Why?
-Because of one fundamental, often overlooked leadership skill.
+Because of one fundamental, often overlooked leadership communication skill.

-In our work at 1948, we design and deliver leadership development programmes covering a wide range of topics, but there’s one skill that more or less sits at the heart of every other leadership skill — conscious breathing.
+In our work at 1948, we design and deliver leadership development programmes covering a wide range of topics, but there’s one skill that more or less sits at the heart of every other leadership skill – conscious breathing.
+It is also one of the most overlooked foundations of effective leadership communication.

 Yep.
 It is deceptively simple, yet arguably one of the most important skills a leader can possess.
 Without breath awareness, even highly skilled leaders can find themselves reacting rather than leading, and risk undermining other leadership skills they have spent years developing.